TNTurnerLab/ACES/README.md

     4. Within this file, enter a single value with decimal point ***can be in scientific notation but not required***

-	4. Value should correspond to a threshold requirement species blast outputs must meet before they are allowed to generate a parse file.
+	4. Value should correspond to a threshold requirement species blast outputs must meet before they can generate a parse file.

 5. Open file corresponding to that of "[genomesdb](#genomesdb)" in **_config.json_**, This file is located in the file genomes input document.